-El Día de los Reyes Magos is a holiday you might already be familiar with, loved all across Latinoamérica as the quintessential tradición navideña our papás and abuelitos taught many of us.
-Sure, Santa Clo’ and all the other kinds of U.S.-centric Christmas traditions like stocking stuffers, Rudolph the Red-Nosed Reindeer, presents under the tree, and leaving milk and cookies out will always have their steady place in our hearts, there’s something about Los Reyes Magos that makes the January 6 celebrations feel distinctly ours.
-Far away from the mass consumerism that tends to haunt modern-day Christmas, El Día de los Reyes Magos, or Three Kings Day, focuses on the biblical meaning of the holiday instead.
+El Día de los Reyes Magos is a holiday you might already be familiar with.
+It’s a celebration we love throughout Latinoamérica as the quintessential tradición navideña that our papás and abuelitos taught many of us.
+Sure, Santa Clo’ and all the other kinds of U.S.-centric Christmas traditions.
+Think stocking stuffers, Rudolph the Red-Nosed Reindeer, presents under the tree, and leaving milk and cookies out.
+Those will always have their steady place in our hearts.
+Still, there’s something about Los Reyes Magos that makes the January 6 celebrations feel distinctly ours.

-Otherwise known as Epiphany, El Día de los Reyes Magos celebrates the day the three wise men visited baby Jesus’s nativity, traveling far and wide from the East all the way to Bethlehem.
-Named Balthazar, Melchior and Gaspar, the three wise men or magi are sometimes known as kings, but they were not royals.
+Otherwise known as Epiphany, El Día de los Reyes Magos celebrates the day the three wise men visited the nativity of baby Jesus.
+They embarked on a journey, traveling far and wide from the East to Bethlehem.
+Under the names of Balthazar, Melchior, and Gaspar, the three wise men, or magi, are sometimes known as kings.
+But they were not royalty.
 In fact, they might have been astrologers or advisors to monarchs, communicating with King Herod of Judea.
-While Balthazar was from Arabia, Melchior from Persia, and Gaspar from India, the three men followed the Star of Bethlehem until reaching Mary, Joseph, and newborn Jesus.
-They came bearing gifts, too: gold to symbolize Jesus being seen as “King of the Jews,” myrrh to represent Jesus being a mortal human being and foreshadowing his early death, and frankincense to depict his divine status.
+While Balthazar was from Arabia, Melchior from Persia, and Gaspar from India, the three men followed the Star of Bethlehem.
+It guided them until they reached Mary, Joseph, and the newborn Jesus.
+They came bearing gifts, too.
+Gold to symbolize Jesus as “King of the Jews,” myrrh to represent his humanity and foreshadow his early death, and frankincense to depict his divine status.

 1. Rosca de Reyes (and some chocolate caliente)

-A Reyes Magos tradition that’s a mainstay in Spain, Mexico, and several other countries in Latinoamérica, we have to say this tradition is especially delicious.
-Usually served with a creamy, piping hot mug of chocolate caliente, rosca or roscón de reyes symbolizes the kings’ crowns with its circular shape.
-This bread-like cake is dotted with all kinds of jelly candies and dried fruit to represent the jewels, and is sometimes split lengthwise and sandwiched with whipped cream.
-Little white toys representing baby Jesus are traditionally baked into the cake, and if you find one in your slice, you have to host a tamales party on February 2 as part of el Día de la Candelaria.
-So yes, clearly Los Reyes Magos is a holiday that’s all about comida muy, muy rica.
+A Reyes Magos tradition that’s a mainstay in Spain, Mexico, and several other countries in Latinoamérica.
+We have to say it’s especially delicious.
+Usually served with a creamy, piping-hot mug of chocolate caliente, the rosca or roscón de reyes symbolizes the kings’ crowns with its circular shape.
+This bread-like cake is dotted with jelly candies and dried fruit, representing jewels.
+Some families split La Rosca lengthwise and sandwich it with whipped cream.
+Little white toys representing baby Jesus are traditionally baked into the cake.
+If you find one in your slice, you have to host a tamales party on February 2, el Día de la Candelaria.
+So yes, clearly, Los Reyes Magos is a holiday all about comida muy, muy rica.

 2. Leaving grass or hay in a shoebox to feed the camels

-Another Reyes tradition that kids (and adults!) absolutely love is leaving a shoebox out with mounds of grass or hay the night before, or January 5.
-Almost like our answer to leaving milk and cookies out for Santa and his reindeer, we leave grass in a box to feed the three kings’ camels.
-This costumbre is followed in Puerto Rico, Argentina, Uruguay, and Paraguay, and makes for a great night adventure into your backyard.
+Another Reyes tradition that kids (and adults!) absolutely love is leaving a shoebox out with mounds of grass or hay the night before.
+Almost like our answer to leaving milk and cookies out for Santa and his reindeer.
+We leave grass in a box to feed the three kings’ camels.
+This costumbre is followed in Puerto Rico, Argentina, Uruguay, and Paraguay.
+And makes for a great night adventure into your backyard.

 3. Celebrating with a parade

-Decidedly not as low-key as grabbing some yard grass and sticking it into a cardboard shoe box for camels to snack on, several countries in Latinoamérica commemorate Día de los Reyes Magos with grandiose parades.
-While Spanish tradition usually sets the parades the night before the holiday to welcome the wise men into the town, these processions may occur on either day.
-Whether in Mexico, Nicaragua, or here in the U.S. in cities with high Latino populations like New York or Miami, these parades feature the arrival of los tres reyes, floats, puppets, dancing and música navideña like “Los Peces en el Río.”
+Several countries in Latinoamérica commemorate Día de los Reyes Magos with grandiose parades.
+While Spanish tradition usually holds parades the night before the holiday to welcome the wise men into town, these processions may occur on either day.
+Whether in Mexico, Nicaragua, or here in the U.S. in cities with high Latino populations like New York or Miami, these parades feature the arrival of los tres reyes, floats, puppets, dancing, and música navideña like “Los Peces en el Río.”

 4. Leaving a shoe for the Three Kings to stick presents in

 Remember the presents?
-Santa Claus isn’t the only Christmas figure that can bring you candy, clothes, and even cash: los tres reyes can do the same.
-While some country-specific traditions simply dictate that the presents should be left somewhere, such as the front entrance or even by your arbolito de navidad (in the words of Old El Paso, “porque no los dos?”), others leave shoes for the wise men to put the presents inside.
-While this rules out things like books, video games, or other larger-sized presents like a purse or other shoes, this custom is perfect for tiny trinkets like candy, key chains, or even jewelry.
+Santa Claus isn’t the only Christmas figure that can bring you candy, clothes, and even cash.
+Los tres reyes can do the same.
+While some country-specific traditions simply dictate that the presents should be left somewhere, such as the front entrance or even by your arbolito de navidad (in the words of Old El Paso, “porque no los dos?”).
+Others leave shoes for the wise men to put the presents inside.
+This custom is perfect for tiny trinkets like candy, keychains, or even jewelry.

 5. Going to church with your nativity